Dog breeding: History

 Humans have maintained populations of useful animals around their places of habitat since pre-historic times.
 Over these millennia, domesticated dogs have developed into distinct types, or groups, such as livestock guardian dogs, hunting dogs, and sighthounds.
 To maintain these distinctions, humans have intentionally mated dogs with certain characteristics to encourage those characteristics in the offspring.
 Through this process, hundreds of dog breeds have been developed.
 Artificial selection in dog breeding has influenced behavior, shape, and size of dogs.

 It is believed that when human civilization moved towards agrarian societies, dogs were selectively bred for smaller size and more docile behavior.
 These traits made it more comfortable for humans and dogs to live together.
 It has been seen that these traits can even prompt an adult female wolf to act more defensively of dog puppies than of wolf puppies.
 The example of canine neoteny goes even further, in that the various dog breeds are differently neotenized according to the type of behavior that was selected.
-Other researchers believe that because this comparison is based on the grey wolf, which is not the ancestor of the dog, that this comparison is invalid.
+Other researchers believe that because this comparison is based on the grey wolf, which might not be the ancestor of the dog, that this comparison is invalid.
 Further research indicates that the concept of neoteny as a means of distinguishing dogs from wolves is baseless.

 With the development of breed clubs and kennel clubs during the mid-19th century, dog breeding became more rigorous and many breeds were developed during this time.
 Dog breeding became more systematic to preserve unique mutations such as shortened legs, a shortened face, new fur colors and textures.
 The increased popularity of dog shows that judged a dog's look more than its working ability led to different goals when breeding.
 Dogs bred for show rather than performance tended to develop more exaggerated and extreme features to meet breed standards.
 One example of this change in breeding goals is the pronounced sloped back in the modern German Shepherd breed, compared to the straight back of working pedigrees.
 The Shar Pei is an example of how differing breed standards can influence the direction breeders take a dog and which traits are exaggerated.
-The Western Shar Pei has been bred to have a meatier mouth and wrinklier skin than the traditional Chinese Shar Pei it originated from.
+The Western Shar Pei has been bred to have a meatier mouth and more wrinkly skin than the traditional Chinese Shar Pei it originated from.

 Initially, the ownership of working and purebred dogs, was a privilege of the wealthy.
 Today many people can afford to buy a dog.
 There are various reasons for people to breed dogs.
 Some people may have personal reasons, such as wanting to own or give away puppies, and are not interested in pedigree.
 Breeders may also breed dogs for profit, for show, because of an interest in a particular breed, or to correct some issue and improve the soundness of a breed.
 Responsible breeders take into consideration the temperament, as well as the health and appearance of the mating pair before breeding.